YesAndNYC/yesandnyc/work.md

 ## Embedded Marketing Strategy

 Ongoing work takes many forms - but the kind of work we love the most is embedded within your teams, either on-site or just plugged into your slack channel.
-Sure, we can make decks and pitch you on the bigger picture but the most useful outputs here are often getting things done.
+This ongoing work often revolves around the core principle of helping clients define and build new marketing capabilities - whether in content marketing, SEO, audience development or helping to lead brand positioning and market research.

 ## Building Marketing Teams

-Helping to scale publishing / editorial / technology / content
+Finding marketing talent is hard and we have a lot of experience finding, hiring, training and leading teams of marketing and editorial talent.
+Think of us as something like a consultative recruiter - helping to define the needs in the first place and then helping to source the right people for the role.

 ## Tom + A distributed team

-Yes! and... is the consulting practice of Tom Critchlow,
+<span class="brandsmall">Yes! and...</span> is the consulting practice of Tom Critchlow, but often partnering with trusted freelancers and agencies to help execute on projects.
+If you don't know where to start come to us and we can help point you in the right direction.

 ## Limited Availability